vegaprotocol/documentation/docs/howto/cancel-order.md

 Connect to a Vega API server, and *cancel an order*:

-### 1. Log in to wallet and get public key
+### 1. Connect to wallet and get public key

-See the section on the [Wallet service](wallet.md) to learn how to log in, list keys and select a public key.
+See the section on the [Wallet service](wallet.md) to learn how to connect to an existing wallet, list keys and select a public key.

 :::info
 For a working **wallet example** used by this how-to guide, please visit the [API Samples GitHub](https://github.com/vegaprotocol/sample-api-scripts/blob/master/submit-amend-cancel-orders/) repo.